 Mindfulness in a woodland setting

-Below are some photos of the ancient woodland where I run Wellbeing and Mindfulness sessions.
+Below are a few photos of the tranquil ancient woodland where I run Mindfulness and nature immersion sessions to benefit physical and mental health.